 However, without a doubt, I always find myself sitting upright with my eyes glued to the television screen any time I see vibrant and bold colors used in interior design.

-Out of all of the designs I have seen, there is nothing more mesmerizing and enticing than Moroccan architecture’s bold and unique colors.
-If you have traveled to Chefchaouen, or have seen pictures of the gorgeous Moroccan city, then you would know all about the “wow-factor” of the stunning Moroccan blue!
+Out of all of the designs I have seen, there is nothing more mesmerizing and enticing as the bold and unique colors of Moroccan architecture.
+If you have travelled to Chefchaouen, or have seen pictures of the gorgeous Moroccan city, then you would know all about the “wow-factor” of the stunning Moroccan blue!

 The City of Chefchaouen

-So, I am going to take you on a journey to Morocco with the hopes of understanding the impacts of the design world better while sharing ways you can bring some of the bold blue colors into your own home!
+So, I am going to take you on a journey to Morocco, with the hopes to better understand the impacts of the design world, while sharing ways you can bring some of the bold blue colors into your own home!
 However, to do so– we must first explore the gorgeous city of Chefchaouen!

 Whether it be for faith, or to prevent bugs, or to keep homes cooler during hotter months, the city of Chefchaouen now brings tourists from all over the world to explore its unique history and aesthetic appeal.

-Many locals have stated that their city’s architecture has Spanish and Moorish ties.
-White-washing buildings are also ubiquitous, especially as it complements the blue hues of nearby homes.
+Many locals have stated that the architecture of their city has Spanish and Moorish ties and that white-washing buildings is also very common, especially as it compliments the blue hues of nearby homes.

 If you look at the city of Chefchaouen from afar, you will see a dramatic landscape resting amid the Riff Mountains.
 Your eyes will be mesmerized by the clay tiles laying on top of rooftops as your pupils bounce back and forth between deep blue and white-washed buildings and narrow roads.

-If you can somehow break your trance, you may even realize the wall of trees and plant life engulfing the entire city.
+If you are somehow able to break your trance, then you may even realize the wall of trees and plant-life engulfing the entire city.
 This is a city that will leave you in astonishment and can also be a great source of inspiration.

-The easiest way to bring some bold Moroccan flair to your home is by adding some color to your home’s interior or exterior.
-For example, you could use semi-gloss exterior paint to redo your front door to add a dark or vibrant blue to the front of your home.
+The easiest way to bring some bold Moroccan flair to your home is by adding some color to your home interior or exterior.
+For example, you could use a semi-gloss exterior paint to redo your front door to add a dark or vibrant blue to the front of your home.

-By painting your door, you can instantly improve your curb appeal while previewing your eclectic style with guests before they enter your house!
-I decided to add a deep blue hue to my home by painting all of my living room walls.
+By painting your door, you are able to instantly improve your curb appeal, while previewing your eclectic style with guests before they enter your house!
+For my home, I decided to add a deep blue hue by painting all of my living room walls.

 Either way, walls can be brought to life with a coat or two of blue paint, and when paired with lighter-toned furniture, the paint can bring out all the design elements of your home.

-If you would rather go more subtle while adding a wow factor, you can also paint an accent wall or space under each step of your stairs or little corners or handles leading into another space!
+If you would rather go more subtle, while adding a wow-factor, you can also simply paint an accent wall, or the space under each step of your stairs, or little corners or handles leading into another space!
 Paint is versatile, and you can’t go wrong with Moroccan Blue!